Causality (physics)

-Physical causality is a physical relationship between causes and effects.
-It is considered to be fundamental to all natural sciences and behavioural sciences, especially physics.
-Causality is also a topic studied from the perspectives of philosophy, statistics and logic.
-Causality means that an effect can not occur from a cause which is not in the back (past) light cone of that event.
-Similarly, a cause can not have an effect outside it's front (future) light cone.
+Causality is the relationship between causes and effects.
+While causality is also a topic studied from the perspectives of philosophy and physics, it is operationalized so that causes of an event must be in the past light cone of the event and ultimately reducible to fundamental interactions.
+Similarly, a cause cannot have an effect outside its future light cone.

-As a physical concept
+Macroscopic vs microscopic causality

+Causality can be defined macroscopically, at the level of human observers, or microscopically, for fundamental events at the atomic level.
+The strong causality principle forbids information transfer faster than the speed of light; the weak causality principle operates at the microscopic level and need not lead to information transfer.
+Physical models can obey the weak principle without obeying the strong version.
+In the algebraic formulation of quantum field theory, microscopic causality is taken as an axiom, formulated technically but equivalent to the idea that two measurements in different places at the same time cannot affect each other.

+Macroscopic causality

 In classical physics, an effect cannot occur before its cause which is why solutions such as the advanced time solutions of the Liénard–Wiechert potential are discarded as physically meaningless.
-In both Einstein's theory of special and general relativity, causality means that an effect cannot occur from a cause that is not in the back (past) light cone of that event.
+In both Einstein's theories of special and general relativity, causality means that an effect cannot occur from a cause that is not in the back (past) light cone of that event.
 Similarly, a cause cannot have an effect outside its front (future) light cone.
 These restrictions are consistent with the constraint that mass and energy that act as causal influences cannot travel faster than the speed of light and/or backwards in time.
-In quantum field theory, observables of events with a spacelike relationship, "elsewhere", have to commute, so the order of observations or measurements of such observables do not impact each other.

 Another requirement of causality is that cause and effect be mediated across space and time (requirement of contiguity).
 This requirement has been very influential in the past, in the first place as a result of direct observation of causal processes (like pushing a cart), in the second place as a problematic aspect of Newton's theory of gravitation (attraction of the earth by the sun by means of action at a distance) replacing mechanistic proposals like Descartes' vortex theory; in the third place as an incentive to develop dynamic field theories (e.g., Maxwell's electrodynamics and Einstein's general theory of relativity) restoring contiguity in the transmission of influences in a more successful way than in Descartes' theory.